GamesDoneQuick/agdq16-layouts/README.md

 ## Installation
 - Install to `nodecg/bundles/agdq16-layouts`.
-- Start NodeCG once and let it fully boot.
-This will install `agdq16-layout`'s dependencies.
+- Install `bower` if you have not already (`npm install -g bower`)
+- **WINDOWS**: Follow [these instructions](https://github.com/nodejs/node-gyp/issues/629#issuecomment-153196245) to set up a build chain to compile `agdq16-layouts`' dependencies.
+- **LINUX**: Install `build-essential` and Python 2.7, which are needed to compile `agdq16-layouts`' dependencies.
- - Alternatively, run `npm install` and `bower install` from `nodecg/bundles/agdq16-layouts` yourself.
+- `cd nodecg/bundles/agdq16-layouts` and run `npm install`, then `bower install`
-- Run `node nodecg/bundles/agdq16-layouts/download_boxart.js` to populate the boxart.
+- Run `node ./download_boxart.js` to populate the boxart.

+Please note that you **must manually run `npm install` for this bundle**.
+NodeCG currently cannot reliably compile this bundle's npm dependencies.
+This is an issue we hope to address in the future.

 ## Usage
 This bundle is not intended to be used verbatim.
 Many of the assets have been replaced with placeholders, and